wp-plugins/fields-framework/trunk/readme.txt

 Sections for Posts and Pages can also be displayed conditionally depending on whether a Page uses a certain [Page Template](http://codex.wordpress.org/Page_Templates) or whether a Post uses a certain [Post Format](http://codex.wordpress.org/Post_Formats)

 * The plugin can also be placed inside a theme.
 This is useful if you would like to bundle this plugin with a theme

+The plugin supports client side validation using JavaScript

 = Fields Supported =